-Objective 3.6.1 To support and promote cultural tourism initiatives within the County Policy 3.6.1.1 The County will encourage the utilization and/or development of cultural, historic and recreational resources to promote tourism, where appropriate.
-Objective 3.6.2 To support and promote existing tourism destinations within the County
+3.6.1.1 The County will encourage the utilization and/or development of cultural, historic and recreational resources to promote tourism, where appropriate.

+To support and promote existing tourism destinations within the County

-Policy 3.6.2.1 The County will endeavour to promote existing tourism destinations within the County and nearby recreational tourism opportunities.
-Objective 3.6.3 To cooperate with regional partners to encourage local and regional tourism Policy 3.6.3.1 The County will co-operate with area tourism groups, municipal neighbours, and tourism zones in promoting local tourism linkages with neighbouring communities.
-Policy 3.6.3.2 The County shall encourage private sector developers to facilitate tourism development, and may assist in accessing government funding programs to develop new, or upgrade existing tourism attractions.
-Objective 3.6.4 To support and encourage new tourism developments within the region Policy 3.6.4.1 The County will promote and encourage new developments within Westlock County and among its regional partners that benefit local and regional tourism initiatives.
+3.6.2.1 The County will endeavour to promote existing tourism destinations within the County and nearby recreational tourism opportunities.

+To cooperate with regional partners to encourage local and regional tourism

+POLICIES 3.6.3.1 The County will co-operate with area tourism groups, municipal neighbours, and tourism zones in promoting local tourism linkages with neighbouring communities.
+3.6.3.2 The County shall encourage private sector developers to facilitate tourism development, and may assist in accessing government funding programs to develop new, or upgrade existing tourism attractions.

+To support and encourage new tourism developments within the region

+3.6.4.1 The County will promote and encourage new developments within Westlock County and among its regional partners that benefit local and regional tourism initiatives.